gitpod-io/gitpod-docs/doc/58_Pull_Requests.md

 The next step in the GitHub flow is to propose our changes as a GitHub pull request.
 You can do that from within Gitpod.
 In the `Pull Request` view you will see a message that our current branch has no remote tracking branch.
-By clicking on the `Publish Changes` button, Gitpod creates a remote branch GitHub and synchronizes it with our local branch.
+By clicking on the `Publish Changes` button, Gitpod creates a remote branch on GitHub and synchronizes it with our local branch.

 ![](images/pr-confirm-publish.png)